 How can we accomplish as much good as possible?

-The Open Philanthropy Project’s mission is to give as effectively as we can and share our findings openly so that anyone can build on our work.
+Open Philanthropy’s mission is to give as effectively as we can and share our findings openly so that anyone can build on our work.
 Through research and grantmaking, we hope to learn how to make philanthropy go especially far in terms of improving lives.
 We’re passionate about maximizing the impact of our giving, and we’re excited to connect with other donors who share our passion.

 We believe it’s important to make long-term commitments to causes.
 We’ve cast a wide net for potential focus areas and chosen the most important, neglected, and tractable areas we could find.